You are listening to the Sean Hannity Radio Show Podcast.

 It's called California, the new single.

-We'll take a break, we'll come back, and uh we'll continue.
+We'll come back and we'll continue.

-Hannity tonight, 10 Eastern Fox News as we go straight ahead.
+Hannity tonight, 10 Eastern, Fox News as we go straight ahead.

 It's the first movie.